France-ioi/algorea-devdoc/backend/decisions-app-code.md

 Why?
 - go-fmt automatically changes the line endings of *.go files with LF.
 Make it LF everywhere for consistency.

+## Code test coverage is computed per-package
+Date: 07/03/2019 (or even 04/12/2018)

+The code test coverage is computed per-package.
+That's why the BDD tests are included in each api-related package.

+Why?
+- Tests are at package level and so the coverage is (which makes sense a bit).
+- That helps us to keep packages isolated from each other.
+- It allows us to keep useful method covered by tests even if they are not currently in use.
+- It prevents situations where change in one package affects a coverage of another package.
+- It prevents abslolutely crazy situations like, for example, when the log level affects the code coverage (when a logging function is not covered by tests within its own package).

 ## Panic/recover error handling
 Date: 05/03/2019